haidangwa/cookbook-yum-nginx/README.md

     platform it which it was run which results in a false positive for the consumer of the cookbook.

-    The hash key is the codename of the OS/version.
+    The hash key is the major version of the OS.
 If the hash value evaluates to true, the OS/version is considered supported.

   - _Default:_

     ```ruby